 Is Katie Holmes Angry About E!
-Series, Similarities To Her Marriage And Scientology Connection?
+Series’ Similarities To Her Marriage And Scientology Connection?

 The show The Arrangement is set to premiere on E! on March 5, at which point viewers and fans of the former couple can decide for themselves about possible similarities between the two.

-In regard to Holmes’ annoyance with the supposed similarities, it is unlikely that the talented beauty has let the premise bother her when she has enough to focus on in the now as a mother to Suri who ensures to be completely present and due to her busy filming schedule.
-As noted, the star and Jamie Foxx have managed to keep their supposed romance very secretive, yet a sighting of the two on New Year’s Eve in Miami holding hands, was the verification needed to see that Katie and Jamie are actually an item.
-US Weekly shared about the romantic sighting of the two.
+In regard to Holmes’ annoyance with the supposed similarities, it is unlikely that the talented beauty has let the premise bother her when she has enough to focus on in the now as a mother to Suri, who ensures to be completely present, and due to her busy filming schedule.
+As noted, the star and Jamie Foxx have managed to keep their supposed romance on the down low, yet a sighting of the two on New Year’s Eve in Miami holding hands was the verification needed by many to see that Katie and Jamie are actually an item.
+Us Weekly shared about the romantic sighting of the two.

 Both stars have denied a relationship in the past and gone so far as to state they are merely friends.
 However, after a few recent sightings and verification from friends to the rumored couple that the two are in fact dating, it seems that Katie Holmes and Jamie Foxx are simply wanting their privacy to be respected.

-[Feature Image by Frederick M. Brown]
+[Featured Image by Frederick M. Brown]